Kina Collins

-Kina Isis Collins is an American community organizer and activist, whose work has focused on issues of gun violence, criminal justice reform, and universal healthcare.
-Collins was a candidate in the 2022 U.S. House election for Illinois' 7th congressional district Democratic primary, and was previously a primary candidate for the same seat in the 2020 election.
+Kina Isis Collins is an American community organizer and activist, whose work has focused on issues of gun control, criminal justice reform, and universal healthcare.
+Collins was a candidate in the Democratic primary for the 2024 U.S. House election for Illinois' 7th congressional district, and was previously a primary candidate for the same seat in the 2020 and 2022 elections, winning 13.8% and 45.6% of the vote respectively.
+Collins has declared her candidacy for the Illinois Democratic primary scheduled on March 17, 2026, again running for election to the U.S. House to represent Illinois' 7th congressional district.

 Early life and education

 Collins was born and raised in the Austin neighborhood on the West Side of Chicago.
 She was a student in the Chicago Public Schools system, during which time she served as a Summer of Service Learning Ambassador.
 She attended Carthage College and Louisiana State University, where she studied international political economy and sociology respectively.

 Activism and career

 Community organizing and non-profit work

 From 2015 to 2017, Collins worked as a regional organizer from Louisiana for Generation Progress, a youth-centered research and advocacy group formed under the Center for American Progress.
 During 2016–17, she was selected as a member of Generation Progress' #Fight4AFuture National Leadership Council, which developed campaigns on gun violence prevention and criminal justice reform.

 In 2017, she founded an organization called the Chicago Neighborhood Alliance, with the goal of empowering activists to end gun violence in Chicago through civic engagement.
 From 2018 to 2019, she worked as a national organizer for Physicians for a National Health Program.
 As of 2020, she serves as the Executive Director of the Gun Violence Prevention Education Center and Illinois Council Against Handgun Violence, a statewide organization focused on gun violence prevention.